multiversx/mx-exchange-docs/docs/governance/on-chain-proposal-process.md

 At the end of the voting period, users can’t vote any more and the xEIP has either passed the governance vote, or been rejected.
 There are three requirements:

 - **Majority**: At least 50% of the participating governance power has voted "Yes" for the proposal,
-- **Quorum**: At least 40% of the total governance power has participated in the proposal.
+- **Quorum**: At least 40% of the total energy power has participated in the proposal.
 - **No Veto**: Less than 33.40% of participating voting power has voted "NoWithVeto" for the proposal.